Vaginaplasty, Labiaplasty & Cosmetic Female Genital Surgery

 Excessive or Hypertrophic Labia Minora

-When the labia minora hang down below the labia majora, tender and fragile tissue is exposed, which can become subject to chafing, as well as cause pain and discomfort during sexual intercourse.
+When the labia minora hang down below the labia majora, tender and fragile tissue is exposed, which can become subject to chafing, as well as cause pain and discomfort during sexual intercourse, (dyspareunia).
 The appearance of excessively large labia minora can also be undesirable for a woman’s self image.

 Over-sized labia minora can be reduced surgically, utilizing a plastic surgery procedure called a labiaplasty.
-This procedure provides a normal appearance, when properly performed, and eliminates the problems of discomfort and chafing.
+This procedure, carefully performed, provides a normal appearance and eliminates the problems of discomfort and chafing.
 The risks are low, and healing is rapid.
+We do not recommend the V-wedge resection technique.
+This will be explained to you when you come in for your consultation.

 Hypertrophic (too much) Labia Minora